Causes of Commercial Truck Battery Failure

 The vibrations from even routine use can shake batteries loose if they’re not secured properly.
 When the tie-downs aren’t doing their job, the rattling batteries can damage the casing and plate assemblies or the terminals.
 You can check that they’re firmly in place by trying to shift the batteries.

 Ask your mechanic to check your batteries for any of these possible causes of commercial truck battery failure.
 If you’re in New Jersey and need Isuzu truck service, you won’t find anything better than what we offer at HFI Truck Center.
 We service other brands, too.
 We can help you maximize the life of every part of your rig.
-Contact us today for thorough, expert maintenance.
+Contact us today for thorough, expert maintenance and quality replacement parts.